micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

 </table>

-# How it works
+# Introduction

-PyDevice is an adapter that enables seamless integration of Python objects with MicroManager.
-This integration facilitates the use and development of microscope devices, making it accessible even for those with minimal Python experience.

-The adapter operates by running its own Python instance, within which it identifies and interprets specific structures in your Python code.
-These structures are then transformed into compatible MicroManager objects.
-Essentially, PyDevice acts as a translator, allowing Python-developed class objects, that control hardware such as cameras or stages, to be recognized and controlled by MicroManager.

-In essence, PyDevice provides a practical solution for bridging Python programming with the technical requirements of MicroManager, enhancing the flexibility and capability of microscope imaging systems.

-It has been developed in order to enable wavefront shaping in MicroManager, an optical technique that requires control of multiple hardware devices.
-Using this workflow, both developers and users have the control they need.
+PyDevice is an adapter that imports objects from a Python script, and integrates them into MicroManager as devices (e.g. a camera or a stage).
+This integration enables the use of Python scripts to control microscope hardware, without requiring any programming experience from the end user.
+Essentially, PyDevice acts as a translator, allowing Python-developed objects to be used in MicroManager with almost no interfacing code required.

+# Getting started
+## Requirements
+To use PyDevice, the following software needs to be installed:

+* **Windows 10 or 11**.
+PyDevice was developed and tested in Windows.
+Although it _should_ work on Linux, this is not tested.
+Please contact the developers if you are interested in testing and using PyDevice in Linux.

+* **Python 3.9 or higher**.
+PyDevice will use the Python installation it finds through the system **PATH** variable.
+We will refer to this as the *main* Python install.
+To check if Python is installed correctly, open a command prompt and type `python --version`.

+* **`numpy` and `astropy`** Python packages.
+These packages should be installed in the main Python install, or in the virtual environment that is used to run the script (see below).
+We recommend using the Anaconda distribution, which has these packages installed by default.
+Otherwise, use `pip` to install them.

 # Documentation & examples
-Examples of these objects can be found in:
+Examples of Python scripts that can be loaded by PyDevice can be found in:

 - https://github.com/micro-manager/mmCoreAndDevices/tree/main/DeviceAdapters/PyDevice, this contains simple example devices that show the requirements of the Python objects.
-It also contains bootstrap.py; the script that reads and recognizes specific types of devices.

 - https://github.com/IvoVellekoop/openwfs/tree/master/openwfs/devices, A more extensive repository containing the simple examples and actual implementations, like a laser scanning object.